2004 unrest in Kosovo: Reactions in Kosovo

 Kosovo Albanian politicians such as President Ibrahim Rugova and Prime Minister Bajram Rexhepi joined UN governor Harri Holkeri, NATO southern commander Gregory Johnson, and other KFOR officials in condemning the violence and appealing for peace in Kosovo.

 Hashim Thaçi, the former Kosovo Liberation Army (KLA) leader, "rejected ethnic division of Kosovo and said independence is a pre-condition for stability in the region."
 He has also said, "Kosovo, NATO and the West have not fought for Kosovo only for Albanians, nor for a Kosovo ruled by violence.
 Violence is not the way to solve problems, violence only creates problems."

-Kosovo Police established a special investigation team to handle cases related to the 2004 unrest and according to Kosovo Judicial Council by the end of 2006 the 326 charges filed by municipal and district prosecutors for criminal offenses in connection with the unrest had resulted in 200 indictments: convictions in 134 cases, and courts acquitted eight and dismissed 28; 30 cases were pending.
-International prosecutors and judges handled the most sensitive cases.
-By March 2010, 143 Kosovars of Albanian ethnicity were convicted, of which 67 received prison terms of over a year.
+Kosovo Police established a special investigation team to handle cases related to the 2004 unrest.
+According to statistics released by the UNMIK in 2008, 242 people have been charged for the March violence and a further 157 for misdemeanors.
+International prosecutors and judges have dealt with cases involving serious crimes such as murder, attempted murder, incitement to national hatred and causing general danger with the rest being dealt by domestic courts.
+By April 2008, 301 had been convicted and 86 were handed prison sentences, the maximum of which was 16 years.
+By March 2010, 143 Kosovo Albanians were convicted, of which 67 received prison terms of over a year.